scottishgovernment/resources.mygov.scot/_services/scottish-digital-academy.md

 * consistency in learning, ways of working and the implementation of Digital Transformation programmes across the public sector

 <br>
-# Digital Academy courses January 2018
+# Scottish Digital Academy courses January 2018

 This may be subject to change depending on demand.